UK house price growth slowed in 2023, raising doubts about BoE policy effectiveness.

 The property market, especially in the United Kingdom, has been a subject of intense interest and debate in recent years.
 The interplay of various factors, including demand, supply, and government policies, greatly influences property prices.
 One such policy that has been considered a powerful lever in influencing property market dynamics is the stamp duty.

 Stamp duty is a variable tax on UK property purchases.
 Governments have occasionally introduced temporary reductions or exemptions in response to economic challenges or to boost the property market.
-The question that often arises is whether such cuts can effectively keep property prices on an upward trajectory.
+The question that often arises is whether such cuts can effectively keep property prices upward.

 To understand this, it’s essential to consider the dynamics at play: